There

 - to

-generally respect the animals and realize that repeated disturbance may
+respect the animals and realise that repeated

-cause them to avoid favoured feeding grounds or have other deleterious
+cause them to avoid favoured feeding grounds or have

 effects

-We also take care not
+also take care not

-to disturb the vegetation as we walk -
+as we walk -

-although it is sometimes tempting to have
+although it is

 more of a